frederic-perez/AmE-dictionary/data/idioms.md

 __shake off__ Free oneself or get rid of something or someone, as in _I’ve had a hard time shaking off this cold_, or _She forged ahead, shaking off all the other runners._
 __shake something off__
 __shake up__ :three::hammer:
+__shakedown cruise__ __1__ A voyage of a ship undertaken to test the craft’s seaworthiness before embarking upon a proper excursion. __2__ By extension, an activity that serves as a test or trial for how something will work on a larger scale or under more serious or rigorous conditions.
 __shakedown__ _A shifty shakedown artist._
 __shaken up__ Greatly startled, shocked, or upset. _I was very shaken up after the car accident.
 I couldn’t even speak properly to the police for about an hour._
 __shallow pockets__ “Shallow pockets” is an idiomatic expression that means “limited financial resources” or “lack of money.”
 It’s a way of describing someone or something that doesn’t have much money or financial resources available.